Feeding oil to horses: Everything you need to knowPublished September 21, 2022

 - Make sure it’s fresh.
 Oil can easily go rancid, particularly in hot weather.

-- Speak to a nutritionist for advice before feeding oil 'from a bottle' or using high oil feeds without vitamin E.
+- Speak to a nutrition advisor for advice before feeding oil 'from a bottle' or using high oil feeds without vitamin E.

 - If you are competing, make sure the oil (and any other feeds/ supplements) you use is BETA® NOPS approved.